Brand Name Exelon Patch Common Name rivastigmine patch

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are being given this medication, speak to your doctor.
 Do not stop using this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

 The usual recommended starting dose is to apply one patch of the lowest dose (4.6 mg released every 24 hours) once a day.
 Your doctor may increase the dose after 4 weeks of treatment.
 The highest dose recommended is 13.3 mg every 24 hours.

 Apply the patch to clean, dry, non-irritated skin on a flat body surface such as the chest, upper back, lower back, or upper arm.
 Make sure there is no hair, powder, oil, moisturizer, or lotion at the application site.
-Press the patch firmly in place with the palm of the hand for about 10 seconds, making sure the contact is complete, especially around the edges.
+Press the patch firmly in place with the palm of the hand for approximately 30 seconds, making sure the contact is complete, especially around the edges.

 Each patch may be worn continuously for 24 hours, after which time the old patch should be removed and a new patch should be applied.
 Apply the new patch on a different skin site after removal of the previous one and do not apply a new patch to the same spot for at least 2 weeks.
 Consult the package insert, your doctor, or your pharmacist for specific instructions on how to use and properly dispose of the medication.